ShaharHoory/passwod-reset-MitM/README.md

 <p>
-  The project is an implementation of the attack presented in <a href="https://www.ieee-security.org/TC/SP2017/papers/207.pdf">this       article.</a> <br>
+  The project is an implementation of the article: The Password Reset MitM Attack.<br>
+  <a href="https://www.ieee-security.org/TC/SP2017/papers/207.pdf">paper link</a> <br>
   A sequence diagram that describes the attack:
 <img src="https://www.bleepstatic.com/images/news/u/986406/Research/PRMitM.png" height="400" width="800"> <br>
 </p>